public final class RegressionApi

 extends java.lang.Object

-its constructor, so, if you have a RequestProcessor
+its constructor, so, if you have a RequestProcessor, there's no

 that way makes sense for your app.